nubiv/pana/README.md

 ## Contributing

 Contributions are always welcome!
-Please submit a pull request to `dev` branch and make sure it passes CI check if you'd like to contribute to this project.
+Please file an issue or submit a pull request to `dev` branch and make sure it passes CI check if you'd like to contribute to this project.

 ## License